nvaccess/nvda/user_docs/en/userGuide.md

 Some words consist of only one character, but the pronunciation is different depending on whether the character is being spoken as an individual character (such as when spelling) or a word.
 For example, in English, "a" is both a letter and a word and is pronounced differently in each case.
-This option allows the synthesizer to differentiate between these two cases if the synthesizer supports it.
+This option allows the synthesizer to differentiate between these two cases if the synthesizer supports this.
 Most synthesizers do support it.

 This option should generally be enabled.